gmc-code/PC-algorithms1/docs/maths_python/bisection.rst

 Bisection with specified error tolerance
 ------------------------------------------

-| The bisection method can check how close the y value is to zero when estimating the root of the equation and stop when a certain tolerance has been reached.
+| The bisection method can check how close the y value is to zero when estimating the root of the equation and stop when a certain tolerance, max_diff, has been reached.
 | A print statement is included to output the x and y values at each Iteration.

 | Pseudocode: